azuredevcollege/trainingdays/day7/challenges/challenge-3.md

 ```

 Kubernetes supports many types of volumes.
 A Pod can use any number of volume types simultaneously.
 At its core, a volume is just a directory which is accessible to the container in a pod.
 How that directory comes to be a medium is determined by the particular volume type.
 At the end the volume must be mounted in the container to access it.
 A ConfigMap provides a way to inject configuration data into pods.
-The data stored in a ConfigMap can be referenced in a volume of type configMap and then consumed by containeriied applications running in a pod.
+The data stored in a ConfigMap can be referenced in a volume of type configMap and then consumed by containerized applications running in a pod.

 Let us see it in action.
 First create a new file and name it `volumedemo.yaml` and add the following content: